 - Place the packages in the moving truck carefully.

-Additional Packing Tips-Why Should You Wrap Your Plates and Stack them Vertically?
+Additional Tips for Packing Dishes for Moving – Why Should You Wrap Your Plates and Stack them Vertically?

 Since these items are usually the heaviest, you should always place plates at the bottom of a box and prepare them using the previously mentioned methods.
 Besides dish boxes, you will have to get the following supplies: